“You were on the phone for quite a while,” Honey exclaimed as Rory walked into the front office.

 "Penicillin works by stopping any bacteria from building a strong cell wall.
 Without a strong wall for protection, the bacteria collapses, and dies.
 Gentocin is another antibiotic that kills bacteria, but it works differently.
 It stops the bacteria from making its own protein molecules, so it withers away if it survived the penicillin assault.
 It's a small insurance policy that has a big effect."

-Moose stabilized from the therapy, and Doug took her home later that afternoon.
+Moose stabilized from the therapy, and an hour later Doug took her home.